 - Play a game with adverbs scored boggle-style.
 Set a timer for 3 minutes, and everyone write down as many adverbs as they can.
 At the end of 3 minutes eliminate any adverbs more than 1 person has.
 Whoever has the most adverbs left is the winner.
 Make it trickier by giving your adverbs limits.
 For example, Round 1 can only be adverbs that describe playing, Round 2 can only be adverbs that describe cooking, etc come up with your own actions that have plenty of adverbs and play!

 - MakingMusicFun.com has a whole lesson plan on Mozart figured out for you.
-Print the biography, have a writing assignment and print a couple worksheets.
+Print the biography, have a writing assignment, and print a couple of worksheets.

 - Keep listening to Mozart- in the car, during quiet reading time, or just in the background as you cook dinner or clean house.
 Kids learn to value that which their parents value- and constantly listening to classical music will help them appreciate it for their whole lives!

-- I don’t know why I didn’t find this two weeks ago when we first started learning about El Greco, but he has a whole website devoted to him http://www.el-greco-foundation.org/.
-My favorite part is the slide-show, which shows tons of his paintings.
-But for your older students, there is a detailed biography to read as well.
+- There is an entire website devoted to El Greco www.el-greco-foundation.org/.
+My favorite part is the slide show, which shows tons of his paintings.
+For your older students, there is a detailed biography to read as well.

 - Saints Lawrence of Brindisi and Saint Francis de Sales are both church doctors.
 Make Peg Dolls for them this week.
 Add as many symbols as you can for each of them.
-Doctors of the church are often shown with books and quills, Saint Lawrence could be shown with a grill.
-Here’s a really beautiful Saint Lawrence on etsy to use as inspiration, and here’s a Saint Francis de Sales peg doll.
+Doctors of the church are often shown with books and quills, Saint Lawrence could be shown with a quill.
+Here’s a really beautiful Saint Lawrence on Etsy to use as inspiration.

 - The Pilgrims are on the timeline this week, and there are seriously tons of ideas out there.
 I found this big pack of printables for the grammar-aged student about Pilgrims.
 I have not read through every word of them, but what I did check out looks pretty awesome.

-- Pilgrims show up in Catholic Schoolhouse Year 1 American History also- and I have to make sure you know of my silly Mayflower Compact idea I posted for that year in the Y1W3 Post.
+- Pilgrims show up in Catholic Schoolhouse Tour 1 American History also- and I have to make sure you know of my silly Mayflower Compact idea I posted for that year in the Tour 1 Week 3 Post.

-- Here is a pretty cool website that has a sort of interactive map of where Captain Henry Morgan sailed, and little bits of information.
+- Here is a pretty cool website that has a little bits of information.